mcgarryteresa39-stack/financial-transactions-analysis/README.md

 ![Screenshot1](/images/Age_Card_Debt_Spend.png)

-The trends of median of Num Credit Cards, median of Total_Debt and sum of Amount for Current Age.
-Colour shows details about Gender.
-The data is filtered on Card Brand, Card Type and Amount.
-The Card Brand filter keeps Amex, Discover, Mastercard and Visa.
-The Card Type filter keeps Credit, Debit and Debit (Prepaid).
-The Amount filter keeps all values.
-The view is filtered on Current Age, which ranges from 18 to 101 and keeps Null values.
+**This visualisation displays trends in median credit card count, median total debt, and total spending across age groups, with color indicating gender.
+The data is filtered to include Amex, Discover, Mastercard, and Visa card brands; Credit, Debit, and Debit (Prepaid) card types; and all spending amounts.
+The age filter spans from 18 to 101 years and includes null values.**

 ![Screenshot1](/images/Card%20Type.png)

-Count of Card Type broken down by Card Brand vs. Card Type.
-Colour shows details about Card Brand.
-The marks are labelled by count of Card Type.
-The data is filtered on Gender, which keeps Female and Male.
+**This chart compares the number of credit cards held by Female and Male users, segmented by card brand and card type.
+Color indicates card brand, and labels show the count of each card type.
+The data is filtered to include both Females and Males.**

 ![Screenshot1](/images/Gender%20Card%20Preference.png)